A Message from the Pastors

 A little more about Westminster: We are not a very large congregation in numbers (we have about 200 members and friends) but we are large in spirit, concerned about the world around us, caring and praying for each other, interested in learning and exploring new ideas.
 Even in a pandemic, these things have remained true.

 Our core values describe well the priorities by which we direct our energy:

 Inspiring Worship, Compassionate Service, Mind & Spirit, Arts & Music, Earth Care.

 We strive for worship that is lively, varied, thoughtful, theologically sound, and welcoming to all.
-We offer Christian Education for all ages from preschool through adult, and also a variety of other activities geared to specific needs or interests: youth group, choir, social outings, a knitting and prayer group, volleyball, faith book club, and more.
+We offer Christian Education for all ages from preschool through adult, and also a variety of other activities geared to specific needs or interests: choir, social outings, a knitting and prayer group, volleyball, faith book club, and more.
 We celebrate music and the arts in many ways.
 We welcome lay participation in leadership in all areas of church life.
 We put our caring about human needs into practice as we support both Presbyterian projects and local ministries that extend compassion to sisters and brothers who are hungry, homeless, and hurting.
 We are a connectional church, delighted to be in relationship with other area faith communities as well as a partner congregation in Perico, Cuba.
 We are a Presbyterian Earth Care congregation, working to be more responsible in our use of resources and learning about ways we can be faithful stewards of God's good earth.
+Since the summer of 2020, we have become more committed to understanding the reality of racism in church and society, and fostering change.
 We represent a wide range of ages, interests, perspectives, and beliefs... and strive always for an openness of heart and mind, to welcome all in the name of Jesus Christ, who welcomes us to his table and his church.